Meenakshysabu/Data-Science-Virtual-Project/README.md

-# 🌟 Tata Forage Data Science Virtual Experience Program
+# 🌟 BCG X Data Science Job Simulation — Forage

-Welcome to my submission for the **Tata Data Science Virtual Experience Program on Forage**.
-This project simulates a real-world case study where I, as a data scientist, help a fictional company (PowerCo) investigate customer churn through data analysis, feature engineering, and machine learning.
+Welcome to my submission for the **BCG X Data Science Job Simulation** offered on **Forage**.
+This virtual program simulates a real-world data science case study where I play the role of a data scientist at **PowerCo**, helping the team investigate customer churn through data exploration, feature engineering, and machine learning.

 ---